 Level Control Switch

 While there are many different ways in which level control switches can function, there are methods that are more commonly used for industrial purposes.
-Some of these measurement techniques include differential pressure level switches, diaphragm level switches, optical level switches and ultrasonic level sensors.
-For differential pressure level control, the level of the material is determined from the difference between the two pressures (the pressure at the bottom of the tank compared to the atmospheric pressure) being equal to the height of the material when it is multiplied by the specific gravity of the material.
+Some of these measurement techniques include differential pressure level switches, diaphragm level switches, optical level switches, and ultrasonic level sensors.
+For differential pressure level control, the material level is determined from the difference between the two pressures (the pressure at the bottom of the tank compared to the atmospheric pressure) being equal to the height of the material when it is multiplied by the specific gravity of the material.
 Diaphragm level control operates in much the same way, determining the level by means of the pressure that is produced at the given depth of a material with a known specific gravity.
 Optical level switches and ultrasonic level switches, on the other hand, operate in a much different manner than differential pressure and diaphragm level switches.
 Optical level switches function by using optical sensors in order to use the light transmittance, reflective or refractive properties of the material being measured to determine its level.
 Ultrasonic level switches operate by utilizing the energy of ultrasonic acoustic waves, which are sound waves that have frequencies above the normal audible range.
 They operate by bouncing ultrasonic signals off of materials.
-The time it takes for the signal to bounce back to the switch indicates the level of the material.
+The time it takes for the signal to bounce back to the switch indicates the material level.